wrist mechanics online course featured image

 Breaking 85 in Golf Consistently: A Practical Guide & 8 Proven Tips

-However, breaking 85 is different.
+But breaking 85 is a different challenge.

-How to Break 85 in Golf (Key Takeaways)
+Breaking 85 in Golf (Key Takeaways)

-• You need a repeatable pre shot routine that you actually use.
+• You need a repeatable pre-shot routine that you actually use.

 • Wrist control will manipulate the clubface, produce better compression, and give you control over ball flight.